 All of the conveniences of the modern world were introduced to make life better, easier and more efficient.
 From microwaves to smartphones to international travel, there has never been a better time to be alive, right?

 The pace of daily life is incredibly hectic with people having to multitask on minor and major issues.
 Being connected means that work, friends and enemies can call and text twenty-four hours a day, seven days a week.

-We as a planet are more connected than ever, and there are consequences to living in a world of technical marvels.
-If you are struggling to maintain a calm, peaceful feeling in your every day life, there is a simple way to relax your mind and body.
+We as a planet are more connected than ever, and there are consequences to living in a world of technological marvels.
+If you are struggling to maintain a calm, peaceful feeling in your everyday life, there is a simple way to relax your mind and body.

 Positive Affirmations for Anxiety Relief and Stress Reduction

 Is it any wonder than anxiety is the most common mental illness in the United States?

 According to Medical News Today, forty million Americans suffer from anxiety and anxiety-related disorders, but only thirty-six percent seek treatment.

 While it was once considered to be a healthy emotion or reaction to environmental stimuli, it has now been deemed a potential behavioral disorder with negative physical, mental and emotional results.

 Anxiety is defined by the American Psychological Association as “an emotion characterized by feelings of tension, worried thoughts, and physical changes.”
 It has been with humans since the beginning of time when our ancestors ran from large predatory animals and other dangers.

 Sometimes referred to as the “fight or flight “response, anxiety can produce increased heartbeat, sweating, nervousness, fear, apprehension, worry, and sensitivity to surroundings.